Blank-sama/python-telegram-bot-master/README.md

 the code for these examples are released to the public domain, so you can start by grabbing the code and building on top of it.

-Visit this page <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/README.md>_ to discover the official examples or look at the examples on the wiki <https://github.com/python-telegram-bot/python-telegram-bot/wiki/Examples>_ to see other bots the community has built.
+• 𝗩𝗜𝗦𝗜𝗧 𝗧𝗛𝗜𝗦 𝗣𝗔𝗚𝗘 <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/README.md>_ to discover the official examples or look at the examples on the wiki <https://github.com/python-telegram-bot/python-telegram-bot/wiki/Examples>_ to see other bots the community has built.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
-Logging
+⋟ 𝗟𝗢𝗚𝗚𝗜𝗡𝗚
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 This library uses the ``logging`` module.
 To set up logging to standard output, put: